 - Repeat your habits and track your progress.
 Consistency is crucial when it comes to credit scores, this means that you need to develop good habits, repeat them and track your progress.

-Creating Debt to Get a High Credit Score
+Creating Debt To Get High Credit Scores

 Taking on debt can become somewhat addictive because you’re getting lots of material things, which can be a great feeling in the moment, but at some point, you’ll have to pay for it.
-While it appears that you’re building good credit, you need to be realistic in terms of what works best for you and be sure that you can afford the debt you’re taking on.
+While using your credit products responsibly may help build credit, you need to be realistic in terms of what works best for you and be sure that you can afford the debt you’re taking on.

-Is a Perfect Credit Score Necessary?
+Is A Perfect Credit Score Necessary?

 Being part of the 800 Credit Score Club has its perks, but it is not necessary to be successful financially by any means, as many get by without being a member.
 It is especially not worth the exclusive status if you take on more debt that you can’t pay off.
 Instead, it is best to strive towards better credit that is realistic for you.